dendronhq/handbook/handbook/area.growth.sop.content-blog-post.md

 ## Steps
 ### Posting
 1. Create a new blog note at `blog.{YEAR}.{date-separated-by-dash}-{title}` inside of [[Blog|dendron://dendron.blog/blog]]
+    - NOTE: the auto-generated title will include the date in the note title, be sure to remove it
 1. Apply [[Blog Post Template|dendron://dendron.blog/blog.temp.post]]
     - fill out relevant frontmatter
 1. Submit for PR